gnugat/gnugat.github.io/_carew/posts/2014-07-02-learn-sf2-bundles-part-3.md

 to do automatically the job for us!

-Sometimes, we'll find applications which have many bundles in order to categorize it into modules.
-This isn't necessary and it's a bit tiresome if we ask me: we can simply create folders in a unique bundle to categorize our modules.
+Sometimes, we'll find applications which have many bundles in order to categorize them into modules.
+This isn't necessary and it's a bit tiresome if you ask me: we can simply create folders in a unique bundle to categorize our modules.

 The creation of many bundles necessitates some extra manual steps.
 It also makes